-During the System's fiscal year ended September 30, 2020 the coronavirus pandemic adversely affected the U.S. and global economic markets.
-This followed 2019 when global economies had shown signs of strengthening.
+During the System's fiscal year ended September 30, 2021 the U.S. and global economic markets showed substantial signs of strengthening.
+This followed 2020 when the coronavirus pandemic adversely affected the U.S. and global economic markets.
 The System is well diversified and the portfolio is continually managed and monitored to an investment policy established to minimize market risks.
 The System is a long-range proposition and is responsible for administering benefits to firefighters of the City of St. Louis who have dedicated their careers as public servants to the residents and businesses of the St. Louis metropolitan area.
 The System is frozen as of February 1, 2013.
 Active Members on February 1, 2013 are classified as "grandfathered" Members and benefits paid to these Members is based on the Member's service and salary earned as of February 1, 2013.
 The only new benefits to be earned are the "grandfathered" Members who are in DROP status.
 The System has and will continue to provide benefits in a prudent and professional manner to its active (grandfathered) and retired Members and their beneficiaries.

-The System's net position was \$439 million at September 30, 2020, which represents a decrease of \$15 million or 3.26% from September 30, 2019.
+The System's net position was \$497.7 million at September 30, 2021, which represents an increase of \$58.2 million or 13.24% from September 30, 2020.

-Additions to net position for fiscal year 2020 were \$20.6 million as compared to additions of \$8.4 million for fiscal year 2019.
-The current period net additions are comprised of \$19.3 million of net investment income and \$1.3 million of employer contributions.
+Additions to net position for fiscal year 2021 were \$92.7 million as compared to additions of \$20.6 million for fiscal year 2020.
+The current period net additions are comprised of \$89.3 million of net investment income and \$3.4 million of employer contributions.
 No member contributions were received during the current year due to the System being frozen on February 1, 2013.

-Deductions from net position were \$35.5 million for fiscal year 2020 and \$36.1 million for fiscal year 2019.
+Deductions from net position were \$34.5 million for fiscal year 2021 and \$35.5 million for fiscal year 2020.

-The overall investment return for the System was 4.69% for fiscal year 2020 as compared to a return of 1.80% for fiscal year 2019.
+The overall investment return for the System was 22.42% for fiscal year 2021 as compared to a return of 4.69% for fiscal year 2020.
 The Board of Trustees acts to ensure the System retains top performing investment managers while maintaining a balanced investment portfolio.